Hem1144/pokemon-api/README.md

 https://pokeapi.co/api/v2/pokemon?limit=100

-### API for Pokemons list that will come from Postgres databse
+### API for Pokemons list that will come from Postgres database and use this url in browser

 http://127.0.0.1:8000/api/v1/pokemons

-### To see list of pokemons with their name by following query params
+### To see list of pokemons with their name by following query params to filter by their name

 http://127.0.0.1:8000/api/v1/pokemons?name=any_name

-### To see list of pokemons with their name and type by following query params
+### To see list of pokemons with their name and type by following query params to filter out by thier name and their type

 http://127.0.0.1:8000/api/v1/pokemons?name=some_name&type=some_type